Venti1707/Venti1707.github.io/HTML-Notes.md

   </body>
 </html>
 ```
-- Used to declare the language of the webpage
+- Used to declare the language of the web page
 - Meant to assist
   - Search engines
   - Browsers